-The Group acts solely as an investor in securitization transactions.
 All securitization positions of the Group are assigned to the banking book.
-The portfolio includes no resecuritization positions.
+The portfolio includes no re-securitization positions.
 Based on the characteristics of the individual positions, all securitization positions are classified as non-STS.
-As of 31 December 2021, the Group has no securitization transactions outstanding in which it acted as the originator/issuer.
+As of 31 December 2022, the Group has two synthetic securitization transactions - "BAWAG PSK Mortgages 2022-1" and "start:bspk AT Mortgages 2022-1" - outstanding in which it acted as the originator.